carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 	_show_options()
 ```

-In this function we are using the `match` construct of the GDScript language to do something different for each option of our dialogue.
+In this function, we are using the `match` construct of the GDScript language to do something different for each option of our dialogue.

 We are going to match against the dialog option **ID** (we told you that would have come in handy).
-For each one we execute a script that in this case works as a short cutscene.
+For each one, we execute a script that in this case works as a short cutscene.

 !!! warning
-    Please note that the `turn_off_options()` function takes an array as parameter.
+    Please note that the `turn_off_options()` function takes an array as a parameter.
 In the example code, we are always passing a one-element array to it.
 Don't be tricked into feeding it a string.

 When the dialog starts, we only have one option (plus the exit line to stop the dialog).
 This first option starts an exchange that goes for some lines.
 At the end of the exchange, that option is turned off, and another one is turned on, with a signpost to a possible goal for the player (find the toy car for Popsy).

-The scope of this small game is too narrow for this to makes sense, but that's an example of how dialogs can be shaped to follow the story flow.
+The scope of this small game is too narrow for this to make sense, but that's an example of how dialogs can be shaped to follow the story flow.

 !!! info "Help!
 I'm not a developer!"
     The `match` keyword is a GDScript powerful tool when you have a single variable that can assume a large number of known values.
-Basically you ask the language to inspect the variable and only exectue the lines of code that are in the block that is nested inside a specified value.
+Basically, you ask the language to inspect the variable and only execute the lines of code that are in the block that is nested inside a specified value.

-    Since we are matching agains the option ID, and we populated the option IDs as strings, we expect that variable to have one of the values we choosed at design time.
+    Since we are matching against the option ID, and we populated the option IDs as strings, we expect that variable to have one of the values we choose at design time.

     The `_` value at the end is a fallback one.
 If none of the above matches, this block of code is executed.
-It's smart to always leave a fallback here, that calls the `stop()` function, because if someone adds an option and forget to code a block for it, the game won't block.
+It's smart to always leave a fallback here, that calls the `stop()` function because if someone adds an option and forgets to code a block for it, the game won't block.

 !!! tip
-    This function can grow very long in case of articulated dialogs.
+    This function can grow very long in the case of articulated dialogs.
 The best option is to create private functions in the dialog tree script to isolate particularly long branches.
-Of course, don't forget to `await` them when you write your call!
+Of course, don't forget to `await` for them when you write your call!

 The savvy reader may have understood at this point, how powerful this dialog system is.
 Since you execute a full script when the user selects an option, the sky is the limit here.
 You may play animations, populate the inventory, change the game state in different locations, trigger cutscenes (flashbacks?), switch the player character, or do something really strange like saving the game during a dialog (hardly seen in point-and-click games, but why not?).

 Other engines describe dialogs as declarative, nested lists of lines that the characters can say.
-Popochiu takes a more dev-oriented road and leaves the developer total control.
+Popochiu takes a more dev-oriented road and leaves the developer in total control.

 We're almost done.
 Since Popsy wants its toy car, let's make it happy!

 ## Use inventory items

-The last common task in an adventure game is use inventory items.
+The last common task in an adventure game is to use inventory items.
 Giving them to characters, combining them together or with elements in the game world.

 We are going to give the item we collected earlier to our secondary character.
 This will disable the dialog line forever and remove the item from our inventory.

-Fortunately we already have all the elements we need to achieve this.
-Every Popochiu clickable object (characters, props, hotspots, and inventory items) expose a function named `_on_item_used()`, that is invoked by the engine when the player tries to combine an inventory item with that object.
-Of course, the engine passes the inventory item that the player is using as a parameter, so that the target object can react differently to differnt items.
+Fortunately, we already have all the elements we need to achieve this.
+Every Popochiu clickable object (characters, props, hotspots, and inventory items) exposes a function named `_on_item_used()`, that is invoked by the engine when the player tries to combine an inventory item with that object.
+Of course, the engine passes the inventory item that the player is using as a parameter so that the target object can react differently to different items.

 We'll give the toy car to Popsy, so open the script of the secondary character, locate the `_on_item_used()` function and change it like this: